 It's always a good practice to hide your tech stack from the potential attacker.
 To be extra secure, you can hide your root domain two levels deeper than your wildcard DNS settings.
 For example on your DNS panel you set

-Then when settings up CapRover, instead of entering
+Then when setting up CapRover, instead of entering

 something.server.domain.com.
-This way, you can access dashboard via
+This way, you can access the dashboard via

 captain.something.server.domain.com and not